-Teikyo University Research Institute of Calligraphy, which has a system to focus on Japanese calligraphy
+Teikyo University Research Institute of Calligraphy which has a system in place to focus on the study of Japanese calligraphy

 In order to understand Japanese calligraphy culture, inherit calligraphy techniques, and acquire the ability as a leader, we have practiced calligraphy education using many valuable book materials.
 Here are some of these precious works.